dietza/dietza/README.md

   - Draw & Paint 👩🏼‍🎨

-I am part of the QA Engineering team at [AppOmni](https://appomni.com/), working to secure connections to the services that power us through enterprise SaaS security management.
+I am part of the Quality & Automation Engineering team at [AppOmni](https://appomni.com/), working to secure connections to the services that power us through enterprise SaaS security management.
 I am also a graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/). ✌🏻